fooplugins/fooconvert/docs/woocommerce-block-catalog.md

 ### Why it should be a block

-The current coupon block is closer to a clipboard helper.
-A first-class Woo flow needs real apply/remove behavior.
+The existing copy-oriented coupon block is a clipboard helper.
+Applying a coupon requires Woo-aware runtime logic, editor-side coupon lookup, and page-context-specific fallbacks.

 ### Relationship to existing blocks

-This can be:
+This is now a standalone PRO sibling to `fc/coupon`.

-- a major upgrade to `fc/coupon`
+- `fc/coupon` stays copy-only
-- or a sibling block if backward compatibility pressure is high
+- `fc/apply-coupon` owns Woo apply behavior

 ### Primary placements